Guide to Student Services at Ohlone College

 Did You Know…?

-Students who earn a California community college degree or certificate nearly double their earnings within 3 years.
+$1.6 million is the average lifetime earnings of a graduate with an associate's degree—$400,000 more than for a high school graduate.
+Students who earn a California community college degree or certificate nearly double their earnings within three years.
 Source: Community College League of California.
+Go to Admissions and Records for information about how to get started at Ohlone College.

 Career Services provides resources to students wishing to explore careers and/or employment.
 Career testing is available for those students who are undecided about their educational and occupational goals, via the Personal Development classes offered every semester, which include Career Testing Workshop (PD-149), Career Planning (PD-150), and Strategies for Succeeding in College (PD-111 or PD-113).

-Students are encouraged to visit Career Services in Building 7, third floor on the Fremont campus to see the services offered.
+Students are encouraged to make an appointment with a counselor (in Building 7, third floor, Fremont campus) to learn about the services offered.

 The Cashier's Office is located in Building 1, second floor, Room 1211 on the Fremont campus.
 The Cashier's Office takes payments and issues refunds.
 The Student Receivable Department, an extension of the Cashier's Office, is available to assist students with issues related to the charges on their student account.
 Questions can be emailed to firstname.lastname@example.org.